Marienoir/one-click-hugo-cms/site/content/products/_index.md

 testimonials:
   - author: Enoch Fabeyi
     quote: >-
-      The first time I bought Fruits from Kaldi Mart, I couldn’t even believe it was so fresh and spotlesss.
+      The first time I bought Fruits from Fresh-Mart, I couldn’t even believe it was so fresh and spotlesss.
   - author: Chinenye Okechukwu
     quote: >-
-      Kaldi Mart is the place to go if you want quality vegetables.
-My family has been living an healthy lifestyle since I discovered Kaldi Mart
+      Fresh-Mart is the place to go if you want quality vegetables.
+My family has been living an healthy lifestyle since I discovered Fresh-Mart
 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions